Buy anytime, travel off-peak

 Times you can travel:

-SOUTHBOUND (code E9): On any train to London King's Cross timed to depart at 09.53 or later, Monday-Friday.
+SOUTHBOUND (code E8 or E9): On any train to London King's Cross timed to arrive in London at 11.00 or later, Monday-Friday.

 Over the next few months, the restriction code that applies to some ticket types will start to be printed on tickets, to aid recognition, and these codes are shown above.
 Even where the code is not yet printed on the ticket, the advertised restriction as shown above will apply, as previously.